approov/quickstart-xamarin-refit/SHAPES-EXAMPLE.md

 ```
 $ approov registration -add ShapesApp.ipa
 ```
-Building an Android `apk` using the `Archive` option is very similar but please make sure to verify the Android project `Linker Options` in the `Android Build` settings are set to `Don't Link`, otherwise the building step will fail.
+Building an Android `apk` using the `Archive` option is very similar and should generate a signed apk file.

 ## RUNNING THE SHAPES APP WITH APPROOV